 This is the last leg of our Tokyo trip on a budget.
 We saved this day for our attempt to be one with nature.
 From the concrete jungle that is Tokyo, we needed a sweet escape and appreciate the city in spring which is actually the best time to be there.
 We planned to spend the morning, have a picnic, take a lot of photos at Shinjuku Gyoen.
-It was the end of March and the cherry blossom trees were still not at full bloom, but thank god there were some early bloomers.Still with sore feet and legs, we went straight to a Family Mart and shopped for our picnic food: sushi rolls, chips, churros, sandwiches and coffee.
+It was the end of March and the cherry blossom trees were still not in full bloom, but thank god there were some early bloomers.Still, with sore feet and legs, we went straight to a Family Mart and shopped for our picnic food: sushi rolls, chips, churros, sandwiches, and coffee.
 From Shibuya station, Shinjuku is just 7 minutes away.

-You can actually walk from Shinjuku station to Shinjuku Gyoen National Garden, if you’re not a group of little grandmas with early signs of arthritis like us.
+You can actually walk from Shinjuku station to Shinjuku Gyoen National Garden if you’re not a group of little grandmas with early signs of arthritis like us.
 But if you are, take another train via Marunouchi Line and alight at the Shinjukugyoenmae station.
 From this station, you can save yourselves a good deal of energy that you would be needing for the day ahead.
 You may ask around or use Google maps to locate the park entrance since it’s not visible from this station.

 SHINJUKU GYOEN NATIONAL GARDEN.
 Entrance fee is ¥ 200 ($ 1.60/ ₱ 73).
 It was a bit crowded since it was practically cherry blossom season, but not as much as in April so it was a very nice day to sit on the grass and have a picnic like everybody else was doing.

 We sat next to the Real Housewives of Tokyo.